 The trends in cohort effects, which are our main object of interest, show a fairly sharp downward trend in India, Nigeria, and Ethiopia.
 Taken at face value, the estimates for India suggest the probability a woman with five years of schooling would become literate was nearly 100 percent for the 1960s birth cohorts, but had fallen to roughly 40 percent for the mid-1990s cohorts.
 The India results - again, based on just two survey rounds - are somewhat fragile to our modeling assumptions though, which we explore in detail in Appendix A.5.
-Ethiopia has experienced a similar decline in school quality as India, though with a slightly less dramatic downward slope.
-Nigeria, for its part, started off at a lower baseline level of school quality, and has reached a lower point today: with only about 20 percent of adult women educated in the late 1990s able to read.
+Ethiopia has experienced a similar decline in education quality as India, though with a slightly less dramatic downward slope.
+Nigeria, for its part, started off at a lower baseline level of education quality, and has reached a lower point today: with only about 20 percent of adult women educated in the late 1990s able to read.

-The other five countries in Figure 4 show relatively flat trends in school quality, as measured by cohort effects.
+The other five countries in Figure 4 show relatively flat trends in education quality, as measured by cohort effects.
 Their quality levels though, are far from uniform: while five years of schooling are a virtual guarantee of literacy in Indonesia, that is true for only less than half of educated women in Egypt.
 The remaining large countries (Bangladesh, Kenya, and Tanzania) fall somewhere in between, and all of them outperform Nigeria.

-5.2 On average, school quality in the developing world has declined steadily over multiple decades, albeit with significant heterogeneity in levels and trends
+5.2 On average, education quality in the developing world has declined steadily over multiple decades, albeit with significant heterogeneity in levels and trends

-Now we turn to a summary of findings for a broader set of countries.
-There are too many countries in the sample to discuss each in detail, so we focus on regional averages, leaving country-by-country statistics for the appendix (Tables 7 and 8 for women and men respectively).
+Similar patterns hold for a broader set of countries.
+For brevity we focus on regional averages, leaving country-by-country statistics for the appendix (Tables 7 and 8 for women and men respectively).
 Regional averages are a simple average of the countries in the sample, without population weights.

-We focus on three main indicators to document changes in educational outcomes: share of birth cohort accessing grade five, as well as the literacy rate and average school quality (i.e., estimated literacy for an adult with five years of schooling) where the latter two statistics are both corrected for age and period effects per the Deaton-Paxson normalization described above.
+We focus on three main indicators to document changes in educational outcomes: share of birth cohort accessing grade five, as well as the literacy rate and average education quality (i.e., estimated literacy for an adult with five years of schooling) where the latter two statistics are both corrected for age and period effects per the Deaton-Paxson normalization described above.

-Several broad patterns stand out in the regional trends shown in Table 3.
+Several broad patterns stand out in the regional trends shown in Tables 2 and 3.

-First, most of the gains in literacy are associated with school expansion (rather than any improvement in school quality, as we show below).
+First, most of the gains in literacy are associated with school expansion (rather than any improvement in education quality, as we show below).
 Schooling figures show consistent progress in access to education for both men and women across all regions.
 From the cohort born in the 1960's to the cohort born in the 1990's, women's access to five or more years of schooling has increased by 42 percentage points in South Asia (from 34 to 76 percent), 25 percentage points in Sub-Saharan Africa (from 41 to 66 percent) and reached above 90 percent in East Asia and Pacific and Latin America regions.
-Improvements for men were less impressive as they started from higher levels but were still large (+12 pp in East Asia, +22pp in South Asia and +17 pp in Sub-Saharan Africa).
+Improvements for men were less impressive as they started from higher levels but were still large (+12 pp in East Asia, +22 pp in South Asia and +17 pp in Sub-Saharan Africa).
 These large gains were accompanied by similar increases in literacy rates across cohorts.

-Second, there is large variance across countries in the level of school quality.
+Second, there is large variance across countries in the level of education quality.
 In Ghana, Guinea, the Gambia, Sierra Leone and Nigeria 20 percent or less of women are able to read at grade five whereas in Vietnam, Rwanda, Burundi, El Salvador, Guatemala, Honduras, Costa Rica and Bolivia more than 95 percent can read by the end of grade five.